blobule/habpanel-powerflow-widget/README.md

 ### Parameters

 The widget can be configured in habpanel.
-The only configuration available is the selection of items to display.
+The basic configuration is the selection of items to display:

 - 'house', 'bat' : value displayed as text
 - 'p1, to 'p4' : values displayed as text and as animation

+The animation for the 4 path can also be selected here ('move', 'pulse', 'opacity' ).

 ## Screenshot